 3.5.
-Impact of land use and slope on SOC

-Figure 5.
-SOC rates according to slope for the different land use systems in the Wadi Beja watershed, Tunisia.

-In order to evaluate the impact of slopes on the SOC variations under the different LUS, results presented in figure 5 revealed that in forest plantations, the highest SOC amounts were observed in flat areas (1.15%), with 1.06% found on moderate slopes and 1.08% found on steep slopes.
-As previously shown, statistically, the slope has no significant effect on the SOC variation.

-For field crops, the highest SOC content was found in the flat area (0.75%), followed by 0.68% on the moderate slope and the very low figure of 0.43% on the steep slope.
-Figure 5 clearly shows the marked decline of SOC with increasing slopes under field crops.
-For permanent crops, the decline with increasing slopes is less that on the field crops and the SOC for all slopes are increased.
-The highest SOC content was found in flat areas (0.86%), followed by 0.84% in moderate and 0.79% in steep areas.
-Finally, on grazing lands the different slopes show marked differences with 0.79% of SOC in flat areas, 0.72% in moderate, and 0.57% in steep sloping areas.

-3.6.
 Impact of land use, slope, and aspect on SOC

-The ANOVA test shows that aspect has no significant effect on SOC variation in forests, field crops, and permanent crops.
-Only for grazing land does aspect have a significant effect on SOC variation, with north-facing soils having a greater SOC level than south-facing areas.
-See figure 6 and table 4.

 Figure 6.
 SOC rates according to slope and aspect for the different land use systems.

-The highest SOC values were observed in forests, then permanent crops then fields crops and grazing lands.
-The lowest values were found under field crops, especially in the steep south-facing areas (0.5%).
-The most likely clarification for this is that in this land use system, soils are affected by soil degradation initiated by inappropriate land management and consequently, a weak vegetation cover.
-This condition makes these soils more sensitive to the south-facing exposition characterized by higher solar radiation and evaporation, and thus decreases soil moisture and biological activity and SOC loss.
+In order to evaluate the impact of slopes on the SOC variations under the different LUS, results presented in figure 6 revealed that in forest plantations, the highest SOC amounts were observed in flat areas (1.15%) in the north-facing areas.
+1.14% was found on moderate slopes in the north-facing areas and 1.09% was found on steep north-facing areas.
+As previously shown, statistically, the slope has no significant effect on the SOC variation under the forest LUS.

+For field crops, the highest SOC content was found in the flat north-facing area (0.75%), followed by 0.69% on the moderate slope in the north-facing areas and then very low figure of 0.51% on the steep slope in the north-facing areas and 0.50% in the south-facing areas.
+Figure 6 clearly shows the marked decline of SOC with increasing slopes under field crops.
+For permanent crops, the decline with increasing slopes is less that on the field crops and the SOC for all slopes are increased.
+The highest SOC content was found in flat in the north-facing areas (0.97%), followed by 0.84% in moderate and 0.79% in steep areas.
+Finally, on grazing lands the different slopes show marked differences with 0.84% of SOC in flat north-facing areas and 0.77% in flat south-facing areas.
+0.76% in moderate north-facing areas and 0.7% in moderate south-facing areas, and 0.61% in steep north-facing areas and 0.56% in steep south-facing areas.

+The MANOVA test shows that aspect has no significant effect on SOC variation in forests, field crops, and permanent crops.
+Only for grazing land, aspect has a significant effect on SOC variation, with north-facing soils having a greater SOC level than south-facing areas.
+See figure 6 and table 4.

 4. Discussion

-Regarding the soil spectral library, comparing the results from the study carried out by (Hassine et al., 2008), which concluded that SOC levels do not exceed 2% in north-western Tunisia, our prediction model falls within this amount with a maximum organic carbon percentage of 1.2%.
+Regarding the soil spectral library, comparing the results from the study carried out by (Hassine et al., 2008), which concluded that SOC contents do not exceed 2% in north-western Tunisia, our prediction model falls within this amount with a maximum organic carbon percentage of 1.2%.
 This state of low OM in soils used for agriculture, compared to forests with little indication of soil degradation, is confirmed by various authors (Arrouays et al., 1994, Cerri, 1988 and Robert, 2002).
-These low levels have negative impacts on the soil structure, which would be built mainly by means of mineral colloids and whose stability is affected, leading to numerous deficiencies in production and susceptibility to degradation factors.
+These low contents have negative impacts on the soil structure, which would be built mainly by means of mineral colloids and whose stability is affected, leading to numerous deficiencies in production and susceptibility to degradation factors.
 Cereal soils may have acquired a balance between SOC inputs and losses, but at a very low equilibrium level, if we compare with forests that still have less decline of SOC and have been protected against erosion, which is the main type of land degradation in the study area (Hassine et al., 2008).